boguszjelinski/kern/HOWTORUN.md

 Three files will be dumped with kpis and statuses of cabs and customers.
 Verify 'host' value before you run it.

 ### Route check
-You can verify routes visually (no cycles? are they reasonable?) with another Python script.
+You can verify routes visually (No cycles?
+Are they reasonable?) with another Python script.
 Check 'host' value in the file:
 ```
 python3 show-routes.py
 ```